Volunteering For Homeless Charities In Leeds

 Emmaus Leeds opened in 2003 and is now able to offer a home and work opportunities to 26 people at any one time.
 You'll also find three Emmaus charity shops in the area.
 These are in constant need of donations of goods as well as volunteers to assist with stocktaking and customer service.

 Simon on the Streets is a Leeds homeless charity that goes directly to those sleeping on the streets of the city and refers them to organisations who can help.
 Many homeless people will not reach out for support themselves, so the charity's street-based assistance ensures they get the right kind of emotional and practical aid.
-The organisation has received £17,496 from People's Postcode Lottery players to assist its vital work.

 If you would like to get involved, why not volunteer with Simon on the Streets as a street support worker and assist with outreach, or help out with the charity's important fundraising efforts?